Cabinet of the United States

-The members of the Cabinet serve at the pleasure of the president, who can dismiss them at any time without the approval of the Senate, as affirmed by the Supreme Court of the United States in Myers v.
-United States (1926) or downgrade their Cabinet membership status.
-Often it is legally possible for a Cabinet member to exercise certain powers over his or her own department against the president's wishes, but in practice this is highly unusual due to the threat of dismissal.
+The members of the Cabinet whom the president appoints serve at the pleasure of the president.
+The president can dismiss them from office at any time without the approval of the Senate or downgrade their Cabinet membership status.
+The vice president of the United States is elected, not appointed, and serves in the Cabinet by statute.
+Functionally, the president may give wide latitude to department heads and often it is legally possible for a Cabinet member to exercise certain powers over their own department against the president's wishes, but in practice this is highly unusual due to the threat of dismissal.
 The president also has the authority to organize the Cabinet, such as instituting committees.
 Like all federal public officials, Cabinet members are also subject to impeachment by the House of Representatives and trial in the Senate for "treason, bribery, or other high crimes and misdemeanors".

 The Constitution of the United States does not explicitly establish a Cabinet.
-The Cabinet's role, inferred from the language of the Opinion Clause (Article II, Section 2, Clause 1) of the Constitution is to provide advice to the president.
+The Cabinet's role is inferred from the language of the Opinion Clause (Article II, Section 2, Clause 1) of the Constitution for principal officers of departments to provide advice to the president.
 Additionally, the Twenty-fifth Amendment authorizes the vice president, together with a majority of the heads of the executive departments, to declare the president "unable to discharge the powers and duties of his office".
 The heads of the executive departments are—if eligible—in the presidential line of succession.
+The highest-ranking cabinet member (after the vice president) is the secretary of state, who is fourth in line of succession to the president, following the vice president, the speaker of the House of Representatives and the president pro tempore of the Senate.